When considering a cruise many people feel overwhelmed trying to weigh up the pros and cons!

-- Accommodation (room cleaned at least once, usually twice a day)
+- Accommodation – room cleaned at least once, sometimes twice a day

-I’ve been to a number of places which I may not have ever visited if I wasn’t on a cruise.
-Being on a cruise is like being looked after, you always have a point of contact and a phone number to ring if you get into trouble.
+I’ve been to a number of places which I may not have ever visited if I wasn’t on a cruise!

-This means that you can visit places which you might otherwise be a bit nervous to do so.
-I took a cruise last year from Singapore to Tokyo and it was INCREDIBLE.
-I probably wouldn’t have decided ‘oh I’ll go to Vietnam for the day’ if it wasn’t on a cruise though!
+- You can visit places which you might otherwise be a bit nervous to do.
+I took a cruise a few years back from Singapore to Tokyo, and it was INCREDIBLE.
+I never would have decided “Oh I think I’ll go to Vietnam today…” if it wasn’t for the fact the cruise ship stopped there!

-For nervous travellers, a cruise is a great way to start.
+For nervous travellers, a cruise is a great way to explore the world.

 There is nothing quite like sitting on a balcony and listening to the sounds of the ocean.
 Cruising gives you the opportunity to do as much, or as little as you’d like.